 This two-day module provides a comprehensive overview of fluids, electrolytes and acid-base for clinicians and will cover background physiology and clinical sciences.
 Each day will feature small group interactive workshops.
 These two days will particularly benefit those practicing in nephrology, critical care or any acute medical specialities.

-Directions to Royal Free Hospital
+Nearest underground/overground stations and directions to the Royal Free Hospital

 Kate Henderson, UCL Centre for Nephrology, Royal Free Campus, Rowland Hill Street, London NW3 2PF.